UmmulColumbia/ExpressNoteHub/README.md

 # ExpressNoteHub

 ## Description
 The Note Taker application is designed to support small business owners and professionals in managing their daily tasks and organizing their thoughts effectively.
-Built with an Express.js backend, this application allows users to write, save, and retrieve notes, facilitating better task management and productivity.
+Built with an Express.js backend, this application allows users to write, save, retrieve and delete saved notes, facilitating better task management and productivity.
 The front end of the application has been provided, and the task involves developing the backend functionality to create a full-fledged note-taking tool.
-Additionally, the application will be deployed to Render for easy access and use.
+Additionally, the application is being deployed to Render for easy access and use.

 ## Features
 - Landing Page: A welcoming page that leads to the notes page.